How Do You To Buy Stocks & Make Money?

 Step 5: How To Make Money With Penny Stocks

 Anyone can get lucky trading these cheap stocks.
 But it takes skill and discipline to make money with penny stocks consistently.
 While every trade won’t be a winner, protecting your capital and having a plan is very important.
 I’ve seen plenty of traders take their entire account, place it into a single trade at a single price and say YOLO (you only live once).

 In my opinion, that’s just as good as playing roulette or buying a lottery ticket.
 This is an investment, which means that a proven strategy can give you better chances of success.
-That is, of course, in comparison to a lottery ticket or “betting on black or red.”
+That is, of course, compared to a lottery ticket or “betting on black or red.”
 Also, understand that most penny stocks (most) have a short lifespan.

-If you find a “great” penny stock to buy, you’ll also want to know current events that could change or push up the current trend.
-For example, if you buy an oil and gas penny stock, you’ll want to monitor certain reports as these results can boost or break down certain stocks.
+If you find a “great” penny stock to buy, you’ll also want to know current events that could change or push up the trend.
+For example, if you buy an oil and gas penny stock, you’ll want to monitor specific reports as these results can boost or break down certain stocks.

 If you enjoyed this article and you’re interested in learning how to trade so you can have the best chance to profit consistently then you need to checkout this YouTube channel.
 CLICK HERE RIGHT NOW!!